wifisensing/PicoScenes-Manual/source/installation.rst

 Hardware Installation
 =======================

-PicoScenes currently supports four commercial Wi-Fi NIC models and USRP-based SDR devices, namely the AX200/AX210, QCA9300 and IWL5300, and all USRP models.
+PicoScenes currently supports 4 commercial Wi-Fi NIC models and USRP-based SDR devices, including the AX200/AX210, QCA9300 and IWL5300, and all USRP models.

 The most welcomed feature of PicoScenes is the concurrent operation of multiple RF frontends, i.e., simultaneous CSI measurement or packet injection using a commercial Wi-Fi NIC/SDR array.
 To help you get the hardware ready, we share some hardware preparation experience, mainly focusing on the multi-devices setup.